-There are three methods of watering your lawn and garden if you’re not depending solely on Mother Nature; hose and sprinkler, hose-bib drip system and an automated irrigation system.
+There are two methods of watering your lawn and garden if you’re not depending solely on Mother Nature; hose and sprinkle and an automated irrigation system.

 While using a hose and sprinkler to water your lawn may seem the most economical – it costs the least up front – you may pay the difference in the long run.
-Not only does watering with a hose and sprinkler tend lose the most water to runoff, but it also requires substantially more water to reach a plant’s root system as well as your time to monitor and manage everything.
+Not only does watering with a hose and sprinkler often cause a loss of water to runoff, but it also requires substantially more water to reach a plant’s root system as well as your time to monitor and manage everything.
 As a result, your plants may not be receiving the water they need to thrive and it requires a consistent presence.

 An automated irrigation system allows for multiple watering zones.
 This means you can water separate areas at different times or with varying amounts of water.
 It also gives you the option to use drip irrigation in one area – on your trees and shrubs, for example – and a sprinkler or spray system for another.

 Of course, the added features of an automated irrigation system also mean increased cost and maintenance.
 You’ll need to hire a professional to activate your system in the spring and blow it out before it freezes in the autumn.
-These systems also require more water volume and pressure, which can be an issue for older houses around Summit County.
+These systems do need to take into account water volume and pressure, which can be an issue for older houses around Summit County.

 Depending on the system you install, you can save money over the years through the water you conserve.
 Regardless, an irrigation system – drip, in particular – can help you conserve water while also providing your plants with the water they need to flourish.